ColsterJ/ruby-roguelike/README.md

 This is a modified version of the Roguelike game from Academy Pittsburgh Session 9 Week 3.
 This version uses graphical display instead of using the text-based console, and also has sound effects.

 This code uses a library called [Gosu](https://www.libgosu.org/index.html) to handle graphics, sound, and input.
 You must install it before running the script.
+Of course, Ruby must also be installed.

 For the sake of comparison, [here's the original roguelike code](https://gist.github.com/coljonesdev/a069a3fcb4502431d3d95566d466f6b0) that John made during class.